1. Home

 Pin locations

-The pins are inserted through the soft-tissue envelope overlaying the safe zones into the mandible's lower border.
+The pins are inserted through the soft-tissue envelope overlying the safe zones into the mandible's lower border.

 For more information on the anatomy of the mandible, click here.

-Two pins are inserted into each major fragment at an appropriate distance to each other and the adjacent fracture lines.
+Two pins are inserted into each major fragment at an appropriate distance from each other and the adjacent fracture lines.

 The length of the threaded portion of the pins is chosen to attain bicortical engagement.